innerlee/fundamentals.ai/music.md

 What is the view inside the castle?
 How is the temple look like?
 Rumors are heard, rules are observed, and masters are recognized.
 Still, the essence, I cannot grasp.
-Here record my quest to the heart of music.
+Here records my quest to the heart of music.
 <p>